 - 72.1 Each year the Association must appoint, at a general meeting of the Association, a qualified auditor to audit the Association's accounts and balance sheet.
-In this Rule "qualified auditor" means someone who is a qualified auditor under Section 7 of the Friendly and Industrial and Provident Societies Act 1968. - 72.2 None of the following can act as auditor to the Association:- - 72.2.1 a Board Member or employee of the Association; - 72.2.2 a person who is a partner of, or an employee or employer of a Board Member or employee of the Association; - 72.2.3 an organisation which is a Member of the Association. - The Association must appoint an auditor within three months of being registered by the Financial Conduct Authority.
+In this Rule "qualified auditor" means someone who is a qualified auditor under Section 91 of the Co-operative and Community Benefit Societies Act 2014. - 72.2 None of the following can act as auditor to the Association:- - 72.2.1 a Board Member or employee of the Association; - 72.2.2 a person who is a partner of, or an employee or employer of a Board Member or employee of the Association; - 72.2.3 an organisation which is a Member of the Association.

+- The Association must appoint an auditor within three months of being registered by the Financial Conduct Authority.
 The Board will appoint the auditor unless there is a meeting of the Association within that time.
 The Board may appoint an auditor to fill in a casual vacancy occurring between general meetings of the Association.
 The Board shall take such steps as it considers necessary to ensure the continuing independence of the Association's auditor including the periodic review of the need for audit rotation.
-The Association must send a copy of its accounts and the auditor's report to The Scottish Housing Regulator within six months of the end of the period to which they relate. - 74.1 An auditor appointed to act for the Association one year will be re-appointed for the following year unless:- - 74.1.1 a decision has been made at a general meeting to appoint someone else or specifically not to appoint them again; or

-- 74.1.2 they have given the Association notice in writing that they do not want to be re-appointed; or - 74.1.3 they are not a qualified Auditor or are excluded under Rule 72.2; or - 74.1.4 they are no longer capable of acting as Auditor to the Association; or - 74.1.5 notice to appoint another Auditor has been given. - To prevent an auditor being re-appointed or to appoint another person as auditor, not less than 28 days notice must be given to the Association that the matter requires to be discussed at the next meeting of the Association. - 74.3 The Association shall give notice to the auditor who is to be asked to step down that the matter will be discussed at the next meeting of the Association.
-If possible the Association will also give proper notice of this matter to the Members but if this is not possible, the Association can give notice by advertising in the local newspaper at least 14 days before the meeting. - 74.4 The retiring Auditor may make representations to the Association or give notice that he/she intends to make representations at the meeting and the Association must tell the Members of any representations made by the Auditor under Section 6(7) of the Friendly and Industrial and Provident Societies Act 1968.
+The Association must send a copy of its accounts and the auditor's report to The Scottish Housing Regulator within six months of the end of the period to which they relate. - 74.1 An auditor appointed to act for the Association one year will be re-appointed for the following year unless:- - 74.1.1 a decision has been made at a general meeting to appoint someone else or specifically not to appoint them again; or - 74.1.2 they have given the Association notice in writing that they do not want to be re-appointed; or - 74.1.3 they are not a qualified Auditor or are excluded under Rule 72.2; or - 74.1.4 they are no longer capable of acting as Auditor to the Association; or - 74.1.5 notice to appoint another Auditor has been given. - To prevent an auditor being re-appointed or to appoint another person as auditor, not less than 28 days' notice must be given to the Association that the matter requires to be discussed at the next meeting of the Association. - The Association shall give notice to the auditor who is to be asked to step down that the matter will be discussed at the next meeting of the Association.
+If possible the Association will also give proper notice of this matter to the Members but if this is not possible, the Association can give notice by advertising in the local newspaper at least 14 days before the meeting. - 74.4 The retiring Auditor may make representations to the Association or give notice that he / she intends to make representations at the meeting and the Association must tell the Members of any representations made by the Auditor under Section 95 of the Cooperative and Community Benefit Societies Act 2014.